Rainrider/HandleIt/README.md

 ## Features

-  - you can enable/disable events without loosing your handler code
+  - you can enable/disable events without losing your handler code
   - a default handler displaying all event arguments is provided
   - you can write stuff to the addon's SavedVariables from within your handler
   - you can register further events and add additional event handlers from within your handlers (use at your own risk)